 Consumption of electricity sure has surged and will continue to do so, putting immense pressure on building owners and grid operators to ensure its availability in the most eco-friendly ways.
 While renewable energy promises to be the go-to alternative for generating clean energy, the grass is not all that greener on the ‘green’ side, especially in assuring ample energy availability.
 In California, for instance, Demand surges during the 4PM to 9PM period more than any other time of the day because intermittent energy resources such as solar decline during this hour.
 This means that gas peakers would be needed to balance the grid.
 Despite the obvious value of the electricity, nearly 68.8 percent of energy (from renewable and non-renewable sources) supplied for electricity consumption is wasted, meaning higher rates and more emissions.
 Consequently, the need of the hour is a way to help building owners save electricity so that it can be tapped in the future when their live supply naturally dwindles during certain times of the day.

 MicroNOC has brought forth this very revolutionary solution to meet this need—a state-of-the-art, grid-synchronized, property-based clean virtual power (CVP) station—that would redefine electricity consumption and distribution.
-CVP stations entail Energy Management and battery storage system installed at the building to reduce on-peak energy consumption and reliance on gas speakers and other fossil fuel-based power resources from the grid.
+CVP stations entail Energy Management and battery storage system installed at the building to reduce on-peak energy consumption and reliance on gas peakers and other fossil fuel-based power resources from the grid.
 As JK Kim, CEO of MicroNOC Inc., puts it, "We balance your rates and balance the grid."

 Addressing challenges around electricity storage and distribution